MicrosoftDocs/sql-docs/docs/connect/jdbc/using-ntlm-authentication-to-connect-to-sql-server.md

 The [!INCLUDE[jdbcNoVersion] allows an application to use the **authenticationScheme** connection property to indicate that it wants to connect to a database using NTLM v2 Authentication.

-In addition, the following properties must be specified for NTLM Authentication:
+The following properties must also be specified for NTLM Authentication:

 - **domain = domainName**
 - **user = userName**